siliconbrain/siliconbrain.github.io/blog/either-in-csharp.md

     Right val -> doWithString(val)
 ```

-The first line is a comment, which states `foo`'s type.
+The first line is a comment, which states `foo`’s type.
-The second line is the head of a *case expression* which says that we'd like to pattern match on the value of `foo`.
+The second line is the head of a *case expression* which says that we’d like to pattern match on the value of `foo`.
-The 3rd line is an alternative of the case expression and it says that if `foo` has been created with the `Left` constructor (it matches the pattern to the left of the arrow), then name its internal value `val` and do what's on the right side of the arrow.
+The 3rd line is an alternative of the case expression and it says that if `foo` has been created with the `Left` constructor (it matches the pattern to the left of the arrow), then name its internal value `val` and do what’s on the right side of the arrow.
 The 4th line states the same for the `Right` constructor.

-When I thought about this solution and how clean it is, I knew I'd struck gold!
+When I thought about this solution and how clean it is, I knew I’d struck gold!
 I just had to implement it somehow in C#.

 ## Implementation

-I think there's almost no need for an explanation, so without further ado, here are the interesting parts of the implementation:
+I think there’s almost no need for an explanation, so without further ado, here are the interesting parts of the implementation:
 ```csharp
 public interface IEither<out Tl, out Tr>
 {